UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

     - Delete codespaces that you do not plan to use anymore:
       [deleting a codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/deleting-a-codespace#deleting-a-codespace){target=_blank}

 From there you can follow the setup instructions starting from [6.
-Open the VS Code workspace file](#6-open-the-vs-code-workspace-file).
+Open the workspace file](#6-open-the-workspace-file).

 Once you have a codespace set up: